lnurl/luds/spec.md

 User software:
 1. Scans a QR code and extracts `lnurl` from payment request: it must contain a `tag` query parameter with value set to `multipart`.
-2. Displays an original payment request to user while issuing an HTTPS GET request to a service using extracted `lnurl`.
+2. Displays an original payment request to user while issuing an HTTPS GET request to a service using `<lnurl>&parts=<number of additional payment requests to return>`.
 3. Gets Json response of form:
 ```
 {